JianFengH/retail/README.md

 ![ER Diagram](./ER-Diagram.jpg)

 ## Initialize Database
 You can find sql files under the directory of `db` to initialize the database.
-You can use docker to run a MySQL server in your local enviornment.
+You can use docker to run a MySQL server in your local environment.
 You can refer to [Get Docker](https://docs.docker.com/get-docker/) to learn about how to install Docker.

 ```
 docker run --name mysql -e MYSQL_ROOT_PASSWORD=yourpassword -d mysql